Skip to Main Content

 Eligibility for unsubsidized loans isn’t determined by financial need.

-Differences Between Subsidized and Unsubsidized Loans
+What Are the Differences Between Subsidized and Unsubsidized Loans?

 Both subsidized and unsubsidized student loans are low-interest loans offered by the federal government to pay for post-secondary education.
 Neither type of student loan requires a credit check, and both offer more repayment options than private student loans.